 They believe it shows you’re unable to manage the credit card debt currently available to you, or you’re seeking more credit than you probably can afford.

-The longer you manage a credit account responsibly, the more confidence you instill in potential creditors.
+The longer you manage a credit account responsibly, the more confidence you instil in potential creditors.
 For example, a credit card with years of on-time, full payments demonstrates a commitment to good behavior and repaying debts.